 We believe that as students come to know the world, they come to know themselves.
-In keeping with this philosophy, every aspect of the high school experience, from the science lab to the playing field to internships and community service, is viewed not only from the standpoint of academic preparation, but also from its contribution to the student’s developing sense of self.
+In keeping with this philosophy, every aspect of the high school experience, from the science lab to the playing field to community service and field trips, is viewed not only from the standpoint of academic preparation, but also from its contribution to the student’s developing sense of self.
 This is very rare in secondary education.

 San Francisco Waldorf High School’s rigorous academic curriculum integrates ethical values and creative exploration into all programs.
 Grounded in the classics, academic courses at San Francisco Waldorf High School expose students to the great ideas of mankind, the events that shaped civilizations, the beauty of mathematics, the power of the arts, and the phenomena of the natural world.
 We are committed to academic excellence, integrating the arts, and guiding the growth of adolescents toward lives of conscience, creativity and consequence.
 San Francisco Waldorf High School guides students on their path to becoming intelligent, imaginative, self-confident and caring individuals.